 It might seem strange to you that God would give each of us the same message with different perspectives.
 When I asked God about this, he reminded me that we have four gospels, all about the same subject(s) but from different perspectives and written in each writer’s personal style.
 Why did God do that?
 I’m not sure.
 Maybe it was because each would appeal to a different audience.
 Or was it to drive home the significance of what Jesus Christ was doing on earth.
 Perhaps it was for reasons that have not yet been revealed.

-You might still be wondering which of one of us was viewing and delivering God’s message correctly.
+You might still be wondering which of one of us were viewing and delivering God’s message correctly.
 Maybe all of us, maybe none of us.
 To be honest, I’ve no idea.
 What I do know is that ultimately it doesn’t really matter.
 God has a plan bigger than any one person and he is not dependent on ANY mortal man.
 In Esther 4:14, Mordecai let Esther know that if she chose not to speak up for her people, God would use other means to accomplish his goals.
 Mordecai asked Esther, “Yet who knows whether you have come to the kingdom for such a time as this?”

 God isn’t limited by us.
 If we refuse to speak up or act, he is not left unprepared.
 I am truly confident that we four are not the only ones God has given this message to, I just haven’t come across them yet.
 And even though we each have our own style, as long as our message remains true to what God has given us, God’s will be done.